drkblog/static-site/content/legacy/daphne.en.md

   * Set process affinity mask
   * Keep window position and size
 * Kill menu: User-defined menu items.
 Every item has a process list and kill them when activated.
 * Four user-defined command lines to be executed if Ctrl-Shift-F1 to F4 combination is pressed.
-Work globally.
+Works globally.
 * Windows explorer contextual menu integration for files and folders
   * Copy name of full path to clipboard
   * Copy folder file listing to clipboard